GP of the Year 2018 – The finalists

 She hopes the courses build a sense of community among GPs and challenge competition and bullying within the profession, so they can take better care of each other and their patients.

-Attendees have called the events ‘refreshing’ and ‘helpful’, and described Dr Goyal as ‘absolutely lovely’ and ‘caring’, and GPs previously tempted to quit have resolved to stay in general practice after completing the course.
+Attendees have described the events as inspiring and giving a renewed sense of enthusiasm for general practice, leaving them feeling motivated, buzzing and having had their wellbeing attended to.
+GPs previously tempted to quit have resolved to stay in general practice after completing the course.

 Dr Gabriel Thomas Hendow, Bransholme Health Centre

 This award-winning doctor’s surgery was the only single-handed practice in Britain to be rated ‘overall outstanding’ by the CQC in 2016.

 Working in a health centre in a deprived area of Hull, on the largest council estate in Europe, Dr Gabriel Hendow attends to patients who face issues including high unemployment, obesity, teenage pregnancies and chronic illnesses.

 Dr Hendow has established a family-run practice with ‘strong values’ and ‘innovative’ methods of care, according to his colleagues.
 These include running exercise classes, food clinics and teenage health check clinics.

 In May 2018, he was also one of 30 people to appear on the Alternative Rich List in the Sunday Times Magazine, which recognised him as a ‘hero in his community’.